animagic/2D_Sidescroller/README.md

 # 2D_Sidescroller
-A single-level 2D sidescroller that I built to experiment with
+Scripts for a single-level 2D sidescroller that I built to experiment with.
+Player State Machine and Data, different platform types and physics, and more.